Ain't Misbehavin' (song)

 "Ain't Misbehavin" is a 1929 stride jazz/early swing song.
 Andy Razaf wrote the lyrics to a score by Thomas "Fats" Waller and Harry Brooks for the Broadway musical comedy play Connie's Hot Chocolates.
+It was published by Mills Music.

+As a work from 1929 with its copyright renewed, it entered the American public domain on January 1, 2025.

+Composition

+The original sheet music for "Ain't Misbehavin'" is written in the key of E-flat major.